 As an international aid worker, you can visit countries in difficulty and help the people recover from terrible situations such as famine and natural disasters.
 To qualify as an international aid worker, you will need to have a degree in agriculture, health or education.
 You would also need a keen interest in social work.

 As you can see, there are many, many careers that require travelling.
 You can stay at home and fly out regularly, or move abroad, and use your free time to see the new world around you.
-One thing is for sure, no matter what: the universe is waiting, and it is up to you to make your move.
+One thing is for sure, no matter what: the world is waiting, and it is up to you to make your move.